mendigali/karbil-database/README.md

 ---
 # Query 12
-Show list of teachers who teach 3 lessons in which students win the most prizes in competition
+Show list of teachers who teach 3 lessons in which students win the most prizes in competition.

 **SQL command:**
 ```sql